 Judy O’Neill has been sharing her enjoyment and knowledge of mathematics through teaching homeschool math classes and private tutoring in the Twin Cities for over 12 years.
 She teaches/tutors elementary and high school math through Pre-Calculus and enjoys working with all levels of math learners, meeting students where they are and helping them to move forward.
 Judy earned a BA in Mathematics and a BS in Computational Mathematics from Eastern Illinois University, along with an MS in Computer Science from DePaul University and a Ph.D. in the History of Science and Technology from the University of MN.
 Homeschooling is personal for her, having homeschooled her two daughters through high school and served as board treasurer for Minnesota Homeschoolers' Alliance for several years.

-If you're looking for a friendly, skilled, patient, and experienced guitar teacher - a teacher that tailors the approach to help you reach your goals faster - look no further than Michael Oachs.
-Lessons are well balanced and fun, with the student's needs a priority.
-Areas of focus include chord studies, tablature, reading standard notation, music theory, performance, songwriting, singing with guitar, reading 'fake' music, guitar gear, and much more.
-A good deal of Michael's material for his students is self-produced and he is currently in the process of publishing his own series of guitar method books.
+Michael Oachs has 30+ years of compassionately leading students to reach guitar goals faster by creating lessons that are inclusive, well-balanced and fun, while also prioritizing the student's individual needs and interests.
+Areas of focus include chord studies, tablature, reading standard notation, music theory, performance, songwriting, singing with guitar, reading/creating charts, understanding guitar gear, and much more.
+A good deal of Michael’s material for his students is self-produced and he is currently in the process of publishing his own series of guitar method books.
 His styles of expertise include Blues, Rock, Pop, Country, R&B/Funk, Rockabilly, and Slide Guitar.

 Outside of being an in-demand guitar teacher, Michael ’Otis’ Oachs is a highly skilled lead guitarist and studio musician.
 He’s performed in countless local ensembles, most notably the Rock quartet The Skydogs and the Country Soul band The Copperheads, completing a total of 4 full-length independently-released CDs.
 His current group, The Mirabelles, combines his many talents with vocalist and songwriter, Brandy Runyan.
 Their album, Turbulence, is a Pop/Rock tour de force winning the 2007 Women In Music Minnesota Songwriting Competition.

-Michael earned his Bachelor of Arts in Music Education from St. Olaf College in 1989 and has been teaching at Schmitt Music since 1991.
+Michael earned his Bachelor of Arts in Music Education from St. Olaf College in 1989 and taught at Schmitt Music for 31 years, from 1991 until 2022.

 Benjamin Oaks is a teen facilitator for the PHS Game Club.